anupkumar999/anupkumar999/README.md

 ### About Me

 Hello!
-I'm Anup Kumar, a passionate data enthusiast with hands-on experience in data science and data engineering.
+I'm Anup Kumar, a passionate Ai Software Engineer with hands-on experience in data science and data engineering.

 From transforming raw data into actionable insights to building end-to-end data pipelines, I thrive on solving complex challenges and turning data into powerful tools for decision-making.